Code-Institute-Submissions/milestone_2_rpoas/README.md

 #### Gallery
 A simple search form is presented at the top of the screen.
 Each search input provides clear and concise instructions on the way in which the photos can be searched.
 The search form invites the user to click on each picture for more information and the hover styling on each photo highlights that they can be clicked.
 On clicking each photo, a large modal appears with a larger full dimension version of the photo, a heading that includes the year the photo was taken, a paragraph explaining the history of the photo and a footer that invites the user to get in touch if they have any further information on the photo.
+All photos were set to an appropriate size and compressed to minimise loading time.

 The responsive grid design presents one column of full width and length photos on smaller screens.
 On medium size screens, a photos are shown in a three-column grid of equal width and height.
 On larger screens, this increases to a five-column grid.
 The rounded-border styling of the photos on medium and large screens envokes a nostalgic feeling.